 The effects of climate change can be materialized in both the asset and liability side of the balance sheet through Market and Underwriting risk.
-Market risk can be affected by climate change risk through its investment portfolio and Underwriting risk through its portfolio mix.

-Management continues to monitor developments in this area and will respond as necessary to ensure the Company's viability and will adopt all regulatory guidelines if and when these are issued in the markets in which the Company operates.
+Management continues to monitor developments in this area and considering the importance of the climate chance effect, relevant scenario was performed during the ORSA exercise to assess the Company's ability to withstand in any potential climate change effects.
+Results of the scenario performed are presented in Section C.1 Underwriting Risk.